-Securing the global supply chain, while ensuring its smooth functioning, is essential to our national security and economic prosperity.
-This vital system provides the goods that feed our domestic critical infrastructures and support our way of life.
-Other nations worldwide also rely upon the goods transported by the global supply chain system – in that sense it is a truly global asset that all stakeholders must collaboratively work to strengthen.
+Securing the global supply chain, while making sure it runs smoothly, is essential to our national security and economic prosperity.
+This important system provides the goods that feed our domestic critical infrastructures and support our way of life.
+Other nations worldwide also rely upon the goods transported by the global supply chain system making it a global asset that all stakeholders must work together to strengthen.

-The Department is utilizing a multi-layered approach to air cargo security, including enhanced screening requirements for known and established shippers, explosive detection canine teams, and covert tests and no-notice inspections of cargo operations.
+The Department is utilizing a multi-layered approach to air cargo security, including improved screening requirements for known and established shippers, explosive detection canine teams, and covert tests and no-notice inspections of cargo operations.

 The National Strategy for Global Supply chain security establishes two goals: